jbarth04/express-parameters/README.md

 I wrote a little program that helped me clarify the difference between a server and client-side JavaScript

-simpleLoop.js contains JavaScript functions that connects to a server on localhost:5000
+simpleLoop.js contains JavaScript functions that connects to a server

+this server is hosted on localhost:5000

 the code for the server is contained in the file server.js

-you can run the server by typing the following in your terminal
+you can run the server by typing the following in your terminal (on a mac):

 $ node server.js

 then in a new tab on your terminal, cd to your folder "express-parameters"